-The History Program includes courses that examine the people, institutions, ideas, and events of the past and present.
+The History program includes courses that examine the people, institutions, ideas, and events of the past and present.
 The study of History contributes to cultural literacy and develops critical thinking skills.
-Historical study provides a fundamental preparation for careers such as law, government, and education.
+Historical study provides a fundamental preparation for careers in law, government, and education.
 This degree can serve as the basis for further undergraduate education in history.